krmgns/vimeo/README.md

 - Use "Generate an Access Token" with full scope options (you will need this for some special requests i.e GET /me, and actually I used this for all requests cos it is some comlicated)
 - Note: If you want to upload videos via API, you need to "Request Upload Permissions" after creating your app (and grap "Your new Access Token" at this time)
 - See for scops: https://developer.vimeo.com/api/authentication#scopes
+- I am not going to show examples for all endpoints, see all endpoints here: https://developer.vimeo.com/api/endpoints

 **How to Use**